Igbathscaller/Drafloon/README.md

   - Both issues can be remedied by having an update doc function whenever we make a manual change to the doc.
 Signficantly reducing query time.
 - Loads saved spreadsheets on runtime
 - Whenever a spreadsheet is opened, it is saved so it does not need to be re-accessed.

-#### Draft Functionality
-- Ability to draft picks
-- Ability to leave picks
-- Automatically starts a timer when you run
-- Skips when you don't make a pick by a certain time.
-- Saves list of pokemon on startup